kwiksher/kwik4Utilities/README.md

 * Once you have generated images with this scirpt, please go back to Kwik Panel to use Publish command with export images disabled
 * Ultimate config project only

-For Mac,it will create a **temp.command** in ~/Documents/Kwik folder and it needs a file permmission for execute.
+For Mac,it will create a file - **temp.command** in ~/Documents/Kwik folder and it needs a file permmission for execute.

 1. Create a test project
 1. run the script